Tracking External Boltz-2 Benchmarks

 At a minimum, it seems that zero-shot Boltz-2 is not a replacement for fine-tuned methods using target-specific data.

-Molecular Glue Binding Affinity (Dominykas Lukauskis et al.)
+Molecular Glue Binding Affinity (Dominykas Lukauskis)

 Dominykas Lukauskis and co-workers from Ternary Therapeutics compared the performance of Boltz-2 and FEP (using OpenFE) on a set of 93 molecular glues with experimentally determined ternary-complex binding-affinity data.
 They found that Boltz-2 dramatically underperformed FEP, showing "generally poor or even negative correlations" and large absolute errors, despite generally good structural validity and accuracy of the predicted complexes.